OpenArabicPE/OpenArabicPE_ODD/readme.md

 Whenever it is possible to point to an external resource, use `@corresp` to do so.

-Use `@ref` to point to some authority file that provides more information on that concrete edition or copy:
+Use `@ref` to point to some authority file that provides more information on that concrete edition or copy.

+I really think there is a strong case for allowing `@ref` on `<bibl>` and `<biblStruct>`.
+The guidelines state in <https://www.tei-c.org/release/doc/tei-p5-doc/en/html/CO.html#COBIXR>

+If it is desired to capture additional information like this in a short-form reference, then bibl may be used with the corresp attribute pointing to the full bibliographic reference

+`@corresp` is member of att.global.linking and has only very limited semantics: "points to elements that correspond to the current element in some way”. `@ref`, on the other hand, is much more explicit and often what I would like to have as it "provides an explicit means of locating a full definition or identity for the entity being named by means of one or more URIs”.
+As such `@ref` is available on `<title> but, as you point out, `<title>` isn’t always present in actual sources.
+Once could, of course, add an empty `<title>` with `@ref`, but this seems like a cumbersome hack.